Run event model

 log.closed | The output stream for a box has closed. |

-VoidBox emits OpenTelemetry-compatible traces that capture the full execution hierarchy:
+VoidBox emits OpenTelemetry-compatible traces that capture the full execution hierarchy.
+The box name is encoded in the span name, not as an attribute.

 └─ ...